Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 Read our guidance for staff, students and applicants.

+We encourage students and staff to register for each session but you can also join on the day by going to the Education Ideas Hub MT site.
 Previous Education Ideas Hub events have included showcasing how staff and students have successfully published in partnership and interactive sessions about whether leadership development should be part of a transformative curriculum.
-The sessions delivered around leadership transformed into a Student-Staff partnership grant and the group will be presenting their project at an Education Ideas Hub event in January 2020.

 Margot Turner has taken part in the Student Staff Partnership grant a couple of times and is going to share her insight on her projects that she ran in collaboration with students.
 Using an interdisciplinary approach, Margot’s projects emphasises the role that St George’s can play to empower people to influence and improve societies and communities.
 This session will discuss the Black History Month exhibition and work being done to address honour-based violence, family rituals and forced marriages.